Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

 \subsection{Magneto-toroidal chiral symmetry breaking}

-Continuing the focus on enabling emergent properties via designer engineering of the 3D dipolar interactions in our system, we demonstrate programmable magneto-toroidal ordering\cite{lehmann2019poling,dubovik1990toroid} arising from the intrinsic coupling between dissimilar magnetic textures in our 3D layers.
-By placing one magnetic layer in a macrospin state, we may exploit its dipolar field to selectively control the chirality of magnetic vortex states in the adjacent layer.
-This chiral selectivity may be activated or deactivated on-demand, allowing three regimes: forced CW chirality, forced ACW chirality and stochastic mixed chirality.
+Here, we demonstrate selective control of preparing clockwise or anti-clockwise vortex states in one magnetic layer via the static dipolar field of macrospin states in the adjacent layer.
+This allows programmable magneto-toroidal ordering\cite{lehmann2019poling,dubovik1990toroid}.
+By placing one magnetic layer in a macrospin state, we may exploit its dipolar field to selectively control the chiral CW/ACW state of magnetic vortices in the adjacent layer.
+This chiral selectivity may be activated or deactivated on-demand by programming the state of the macrospin layer, allowing three regimes: forced CW vortices, forced ACW vortices and stochastic mixed CW/ACW vortices.
 Demonstration of this chiral symmetry breaking and its application for microstate control are shown in figure \ref{Fig4_chiral}.

 The inter-layer $\hat{y}$ offset mentioned previously now becomes crucial.
-Figure \ref{Fig4_chiral}a and b compare two cases: applying $\mathbf{H}_{ext}$ perpendicular to the offset direction (\ref{Fig4_chiral}a) which breaks chiral symmetry, and applying $\mathbf{H}_{ext}$ parallel to the offset (\ref{Fig4_chiral}b which maintains chiral symmetry.
-The inter-layer offset is introduced to the system architecture precisely for this reason, with a small lateral offset of 50 nm enabling full chirality control.
+Figure \ref{Fig4_chiral}a) and b) compare two cases: applying $\mathbf{H}_{ext}$ perpendicular to the offset direction (\ref{Fig4_chiral}a) which breaks chiral symmetry, and applying $\mathbf{H}_{ext}$ parallel to the offset (\ref{Fig4_chiral}b) which maintains chiral symmetry.
+Introducing a relatively small 50 nm lateral offset to the system architecture enables full chirality control.

-Figure \ref{Fig4_chiral}a shows the energy difference between CW and ACW vortices normalised by the CW vortex energy $\frac{E_{CW}-E_{ACW}}{E_{CW}}$ (bottom), where the energy is a sum of the exchange and demagnetisation energies in both magnetic layers.
+Figure \ref{Fig4_chiral}a) shows the energy difference between CW and ACW vortices normalised by the CW vortex energy $\frac{E_{CW}-E_{ACW}}{E_{CW}}$ (bottom), where the energy is a sum of the exchange and demagnetisation energies in both magnetic layers.
 Energies are plotted as a function of $\mathbf{H}_{ext}$ (x-axis) and inter-layer offset width ($\hat{y}$-axis).
 Here vortices are present in the 30 nm layer with an $-\hat{x}$-magnetised macrospin state in the adjacent 20 nm layer.

-A strong chiral energy degeneracy lifting is observed, with an energy difference of up to 6\% of the total state energy.
-The mechanism is described in supplmentary fig.\ref{chiralselect}.
+A strong chiral energy degeneracy lifting is observed, with an energy difference of up to 9\% of the total state energy.
+The mechanism is described in supplmentary fig. 8.
 Degeneracy lifting is observed at both $\mathbf{H}_{ext}=0$ and under applied field, with the strongest degeneracy lifting when $\mathbf{H}_{ext}=0$ is oriented parallel to the macrospin layer in the $-\hat{x}$ direction.
-Reversing the macrospin magnetisation to $+\hat{x}$ inverts the favoured vortex chirality.
+Reversing the macrospin magnetisation to $+\hat{x}$ inverts the favoured lower-energy CW/ACW vortex state.